Vickers Viscount

-The Vickers Viscount is a British medium-range turboprop airliner first flown in 1948 by Vickers-Armstrongs.
+The Vickers Viscount is a retired British medium-range turboprop airliner first flown in 1948 by Vickers-Armstrongs.
 A design requirement from the Brabazon Committee, it entered service in 1953 and was the first turboprop-powered airliner.

 The Viscount was well received by the public for its cabin conditions, which included pressurisation, reductions in vibration and noise, and panoramic windows.
-It became one of the most successful and profitable of the first post-war transport aircraft; 445 Viscounts were built for a range of international customers, including in North America.
+It became one of the most successful and profitable of the first postwar transport aircraft; 445 Viscounts were built for a range of international customers, including in North America.

 Development

 Origins

-The Viscount was a response to the 1943 Brabazon Committee's proposed Type II design for a post-war small medium-range pressurised aircraft to fly less-travelled routes, carrying 24 passengers up to 1,750 mi (2,816 km) at 200 mph (320 km/h).
+The Viscount was a response to the 1943 Brabazon Committee's proposed Type II design for a postwar, small, medium-range, pressurised aircraft to fly less-travelled routes, carrying 24 passengers up to 1,750 mi (2,816 km) at 200 mph (320 km/h).
 During discussions between the committee and Vickers' chief designer, Rex Pierson, Vickers advocated turboprop power.
-The committee was not convinced and split the specification into two types, the Type IIA using piston power, which led to the Airspeed Ambassador, and the turboprop-powered Type IIB which Vickers was selected to develop in April 1945.
-British European Airways (BEA) was involved in the design and asked that the aircraft carry 32 passengers instead, but remained otherwise similar.
+The committee was not convinced and split the specification into two types, the Type IIA using piston power, which led to the Airspeed Ambassador, and the turboprop-powered Type IIB, which Vickers was selected to develop in April 1945.
+British European Airways (BEA) was involved in the design and asked that the aircraft carry 32 passengers, instead, but remained otherwise similar.

 The first design in June 1945 was based on the Viking with four turboprop engines and 24 seats and designated the VC-2 or Type 453.
-Later a double-bubble fuselage was proposed to give extra underfloor cargo space.
-Neither was pressurised but it was soon realised that for economical operation an altitude above 20000 ft was needed.
-Thus pressurisation was required.
+Later, a double-bubble fuselage was proposed to give extra underfloor cargo space.
+Neither was pressurised, but the designers soon realised that for economical operation, an altitude above 20000 ft was needed.
+Thus, pressurisation was required.
 The decision for pressurisation resulted in the double-bubble and elliptical fuselage designs being abandoned.
 A circular cross-section variant was offered at the beginning of 1946.
 The resulting 28-seat VC-2 was financed by the Ministry of Supply with an order for two prototypes.
-But, before the contract was signed, the government asked for the capacity to be increased to 32.
+Before the contract was signed, though, the government asked for the capacity to be increased to 32.
 This stretched the fuselage from 65 ft 5 in to 74 ft 6 in and meant an increased wingspan of 89 ft.